tap-ir/tapir-ws/README.md

 Workspace that include all tap &amp; tapir repository

 To use it :

-git submodule init
+* git submodule update --init --recursive
-git submodule update
+* git submodule foreach git checkout main